 6. Babelsberg Film Studio

 Are you still wondering what to do in Potsdam during your visit?
-How about a visit to the grand Babelsberg Film Studio!

-Be ready to catch a glimpse of the oldest film studio globally on such a grand scale.
+How about a visit to the Grand Babelsberg Film Studio?
+Be ready to glimpse the oldest film studio globally on such a grand scale.

 The studio is quite expansive and has been operational since 1912.
 So many films have been shot here since then, and it continues to generate masterpieces each year.

 Regarding shows, be sure to ask about any upcoming ones you might enjoy with your family.
 Moreover, you can plan to catch the Halloween celebrations that happen at this studio annually.